diegoeche/break-kraut/README.md

 Will compile and run the project using the Neko virtual machine.

-The code is hosted (here)[https://fast-everglades-7042.herokuapp.com/]
+The code is hosted [here](https://fast-everglades-7042.herokuapp.com/)

+A simple backend in Elixir is available [here](https://github.com/diegoeche/break-kraut.backend)